 Another challenge with outsourced sales – and this has never been the case with us – is that the sales rep may not add the target contacts and leads to the sales CRM short-changing you.
 In some cases, outsourced sales people feel the relationships with the end targets they develop is theirs versus yours.
 Bottom line here is that if you are paying them, the work they do from a sales perspective and the associated targets they identify should be in your sales CRM system.

-If you’re looking for outsourced sales and marketing assistance, please don’t hesitate to contact us.
+If you want to learn more about outsourcing pros and cons or if you’re looking for sales and marketing assistance, please don’t hesitate to contact us.
 For great insight into startup sales and marketing, feel free to sign up for our newsletter or follow us on Twitter.